DreamOfTheRedChamber/system-design-interviews/Cache.md

 * Insert operation.
 Worst case: O(N^2).
 Best case: O(1).
 Average case o(N)
     * Cascade update: When an entry is inserted, we need to set the prevlen field of the next entry to equal the length of the inserted entry.
 It can occur that this length cannot be encoded in 1 byte and the next entry needs to be grow a bit larger to hold the 5-byte encoded prevlen.
 This can be done for free, because this only happens when an entry is already being inserted (which causes a realloc and memmove).
 However, encoding the prevlen may require that this entry is grown as well.
 This effect may cascade throughout the ziplist when there are consecutive entries with a size close to ZIP_BIGLEN, so we need to check that the prevlen can be encoded in every consecutive entry.
 * Delete operation.
 Worst case: O(N^2).
 Best case: O(1).
 Average case o(N)
     * Cascade update: Note that this effect can also happen in reverse, where the bytes required to encode the prevlen field can shrink.
-This effect is deliberately ignored, because it can cause a "flapping" effect where a chain prevlen fields is first grown and then shrunk again after consecutive inserts.
+This effect is deliberately ignored, because it can cause a flapping effect where a chain prevlen fields is first grown and then shrunk again after consecutive inserts.
 Rather, the field is allowed to stay larger than necessary, because a large prevlenfield implies the ziplist is holding large entries anyway.
 * Iterate operation.

 * https://redisbook.readthedocs.io/en/latest/compress-datastruct/ziplist.html